n0jo/rackwindows/readme.md

 For more in-depth information about the inner workings of a particular Airwindows plugin please check Chris' [website](http://www.airwindows.com).
 There is a video on every plugin along with a description and I encourage everyone to explore his body of work.
 Chances are you stumble upon other gems here and there.
 He's got a [Patreon](https://www.patreon.com/airwindows) in case you appreciate and want to support what he does.

-**NOTE:** Some modules act a bit differently depending on the selected sample rate and I'm looking for a fix.
-Keep in mind that some Airwindows plugins are actually sample rate dependent, therefore in some cases it might indeed be a feature, not a bug.
-There are definitely differences though between the plugin versions and the ported modules with regards to sample rate and I haven't found the explanation yet, let alone a solution.
-As far as I can tell, all modules behave correctly at 44.1 kHz.
+**NOTE:** Most modules act a bit differently depending on the selected sample rate, e.g. varying center frequencies on filters.
+Keep in mind that a number of Airwindows plugins are actually sample rate dependent, therefore in some cases it might be a feature, not a bug.

 ## Licence